Today I’m sharing some of the best things to do in Takayama, Japan!

 We spent a lot of time travelling in Japan’s Golden Triangle (Tokyo, Kyoto and Osaka), however, Takayama was by far one of our favourite destinations and it made us want to venture a bit more off the beaten path during the rest of our travels in the country.

 So without further ado, here are some of the best things to do in Takayama on your visit.
+The following is our Takayama travel guide.

 Things to do in Takayama